gjaldon/mirage-dashboard/README.md

   gather basic data about the _MirageOS_ ecosystem.
 * Crawl dependencies
 * handle rate limit from API in OCaml app
+* tag repos with relevant meta-data for filtering in web-UI
+* add created_at field to data

 ## Sources of inspiration/theft: